De novo data code book¶

 * data have been randomised

-- For families with nested trios (e.g. multiple offspring) and simple trios, you can print out the sample ID and also the de novo flag value for each sample.
-Note that the DE_NOVO_FLAG FORMAT attribute for the mother and father samples is always set to "." missing.
-You can filter these missing samples out by including the flag as shown below (-i 'DE_NOVO_FLAG!="."'):
+Example 6: For families with nested trios (e.g. multiple offspring) and simple trios, you can print out the sample ID and also the de novo flag value for each sample.
+Note that the DE_NOVO_FLAG

 Output: